Calosso

 Frequently Asked Questions

-The most common varieties are Nebbiolo, Barbera, and Dolcetto.
+The most common varieties are Nebbiolo, Barbera and Dolcetto.

 Yes, many wineries offer guided tours and tastings.

-Gnocchi with truffles is an excellent choice to accompany these wines.
+Truffle gnocchi are an excellent choice to accompany these wines.

 Megamenu